 No, because it's an ongoing project.

-But the short version is that both world wars were planned by Anglo-American elites for want of a better word.
+But the short version is that both world wars were planned by Anglo-American elites, for want of a better word.

-They they they wargamed it.
+They wargamed it.

-They wanted to create the the this is it started out with Cecil Rhodes and the so-called Milner group, but they were they were obviously backed by by bankers whose names one knows.
+the reason was they wanted to destroy germany they wanted to create this it started out with cecil rhodes and the so-called milner group but they were they were obviously backed by by bankers whose names one knows um but

-So they they they were happy to completely trash Germany and they they plotted it all out, they they were touring the battlefields of of of Flanders in in 1906, that's how far ahead they were thinking.
+So they were happy to completely trash Germany and they plotted it all out.

-So when you realize that that certainly the first world war, let's let's stick to the first world war, was planned by the English upper classes and Americans to destroy the Germans, and you think about how many people died or were maimed or had their their futures blighted because there weren't enough um uh the number of women who couldn't couldn't marry because the men folk had been killed, the flower of all this stuff.
+And you think about how many people died or were maimed or had their futures blighted because there weren't enough the number of women who couldn't marry because the men folk had been killed, the flower of all this stuff.

-So I mean I don't know how many people died in the first world war.
+So, I mean, I don't know how many people died in the First World War.

 Quite a few.

-Quite quite a significant one.
+Quite a significant one.

 Well, they did all sorts of things.

-So they they planted these stories.
+So, they planted these stories.

 People were sort of tormenting Daxons and things like that.

-So there were all this the this was the this was the kind of the mind games played at the time, and this was all planned.
+So, there were all these, this was the kind of the mind games played at the time.

-And then how do they sell this afterwards?
+And then, how do they sell this afterwards?

 Oh, who is this person?

-Uh what what what was his name?
+What was his name?

 Was he an ordinary man?